fabio-ge/py_tutorials/README.md

 ```
 The difference is that, now, the logic is recursive, and you pass the low and high index as parameters of the function.
 At the very top there's the base case.
 If the indexes passed as arguments are crossed (low index is greater than high index) this means the searched element is not in the list, and the function returns -1, as before.
-Now, let's make together a step towarsd oneliner code.
+Now, let's make together a step towards oneline code.
 For this, is important to understand a one line statement to handle if and else.
-In a return, or assigning a value to a variable, instead of writing an indented piece of code, you car wirte a one line statement.
+In a return, or assigning a value to a variable, instead of writing an indented piece of code, you car write a one line statement.

 ```python
 	## usual way